peerparty/joc/README.md

     Enter the starting question: <THE STATEMENT>

-For example: "Should friends who fly be shamed."
+For example: "Friends who fly be shamed."

 ## Notes